numericelements/curves-and-surfaces/README.md

 # Change directory to your project
 cd  <your-project-name>

-# Install all dependencies.
-$ npm i

 # Serve your app:
 Open the file index.html in your browser

+# Install all development tools dependencies
+$ npm i

 # Build your app:
 npm run build